 Children have a warm and caring relationship with the childminder.
 They are settled, secure and comfortable with her care and she provides them with both emotional and physical support.
 They interact confidently with the childminder who shows a detailed understanding of their individual needs.
-Children are encouraged to be independent with support and guidance in selecting and using the toys and equipment effectively.
-Expressive and enthusiastic language is used by the childminder when interacting with the children and they respond with enthusiasm and interest.
-Children's abilities and confidence are developed through effective use of the wide selection of resources available.
-The childminder has a very good understanding of the educational development of children, putting into practise skills and methods gained from experience.
+Children are encouraged to be independent as the childminder supports and guides them to select and use the toys and equipment effectively.
+She helps their play by being at children's level, suggesting ways they can use toys and play with them, asks good open questions to encourage children's thought processes and to help them express themselves and uses opportunities to aid their learning and progress.
+For example, a child was constructing a train track and the childminder suggested it would be better in a circle shape.
+The child immediately grasped the idea and made a circle and the train could then go around without falling off.
+The childminder helped the child to count the number of trains, talked about what colour they were and encouraged the child to explore experiences of steam trains.
+The child responded with enthusiasm and interest throughout this exchange.
+This enables children's abilities and confidence to be developed through effective use of the wide selection of resources available.
+The childminder has a very good understanding of the educational development of children, putting into practice skills and methods gained from experience.
 Children's self esteem is developed through the childminder valuing each child's contribution.
-The childminder has a fundamental knowledge and experience of the care and provision for babies and very young children and is developing her use of the Birth to three matters framework to help organise the activities and promote children's development.
+The childminder has a fundamental knowledge and experience of the care and provision for babies and very young children and uses the 'Birth to three matters' framework to help organise the activities and promote children's development.
+They benefit from their parent's involvement through daily updates and the daily diary.